 Ukraine, which lost 11 citizens in the disaster, said the report was "a cynical attempt to hide (the) true causes" of the tragedy, while Canada said it contained "no hard facts or evidence" and pledged to release the results of its own investigation.

-Iran did not defend itself in court, but the Islamic Republic admitted three days after the disaster that the IRGC shot down the Kiev-bound plane.
+Iran did not defend itself in court, but the Islamic Republic admitted three days after the disaster that the IRGC shot down the Kyiv-bound plane.

 The delay in admission came despite video and circumstantial evidence pointing to a surface-to-air missile hitting the airliner.